ttecles/RedPoints/README.md

                         (you can get a free list of proxies to work with at https://free-proxy-list.net/) --type TYPE         the type of object we are searching for (Repositories, Issues and Wikis supported) --extra             extra information.
 Only valid on Repositories type.
 ```

-You can also import the GitHubCrawler and run the fetch_urls() method:
+You can also import the GitHubCrawler and run the fetch_data() method:

 ```python
 from crawlers import GitHubCrawler